 - Mechanical design - iterative prototyping

 This device was inspired by the punchcard programmable computers of the mid-20th century, and the music boxes that persist in modern day.
 The device uses a hand crank to feed a punchcard into a gear train, that in a music box would play a note, but in this device would actuate a valve.

-During prototype development, we gained insight to design questions using a formative human factors testing paradigm. he intuitiveness the device needed to be assessed, to see if it could be used with minimal training or experience, for instance in rural areas without access to primary care centers
+During prototype development, we gained insight to design questions using a formative human factors testing paradigm.
+The intuitiveness the device needed to be assessed, to see if it could be used in rural areas without access to primary care centers, with minimal training or experience.